-17.1.
-Communication of this Manual
+17. Communication of this Manual

-- 17.1.1.
-This Manual shall be available for inspection by any stockholder of the Corporation at reasonable hours on business days. - 17.1.2.
-All directors, officers, division and department heads are tasked to ensure that thorough dissemination of this Manual to all employees and related third parties, and to likewise enjoin compliance in the process.
+- a.
+This Manual shall be available for inspection by any stockholder of the Corporation at reasonable hours on business days. - b.
+All directors, officers, division and department heads are tasked to ensure that thorough dissemination of this Manual to all employees and related third parties, and to likewise enjoin compliance in the process. - c.
+An adequate number of printed copies of this Manual must be reproduced under the supervision of Governance and Corporate Affairs Department, with a minimum of at least one (1) hard copy of the Manual per department. - d.
+This Manual shall be subject to quarterly review unless the same frequency is amended by the Board. - e.
+If necessary, funds shall be allocated by the Corporation for the purpose of conducting an orientation program or workshop to operationalize this Manual.